JasonsAuditores/Lifesaving/README.md

 I just listed some rules that I use for daily.

-Tips: Click Surge - Proxy Rules - Add New.. - Add NEW Ruleset - External Ruleset and pick up one of my raw txt into it, choosing the proper proxy you want.
+Tips: Click Surge - Proxy Rules - Add New.. - Add NEW Ruleset - External Ruleset and pick up one of my raw txt into it, choosing the proper proxy/policy groups you want.

-Normally, Surge on my device is using WireGuard as the protocol to back to my home router then Surf the internet.

 Proxies verndor that I am using: https://www.easy2022.com/#/register?code=mmG4jL0R
 # Netflix